ronospace/cyclesync-period-tracker/TERMS_OF_SERVICE.md

 ## Entire Agreement

-These terms, together with our Privacy Policy, constitute the entire agreement between you and CycleSync regarding the use of our service.
+These terms, together with our Privacy Policy, constitute the entire agreement between you and FlowSense regarding the use of our service.

 ---

-By using CycleSync, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By using FlowSense, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.